megamarc/Tilengine/docs/03_starting.md

 * \ref TLN_GetNumObjects : returns the combined number of loaded assets

 ## Debugging
 Tilengine does sanity check on each parameter and silently ignores a function call when there are some mistakes on the parameters (indexes out of range, wrong object types, etc).
-Each function that can fail returns a `false` boolean (check \ref first_steps_errors), that can be further examinated with \ref TLN_GetLastError and \ref TLN_GetErrorString.
+Each function that can fail returns a `false` boolean that can be further examinated with \ref TLN_GetLastError and \ref TLN_GetErrorString.
 However this approach requires much work and manual test when something isn't working as expected.
 To ease the debugging of your program, Tilengine supports writing messages to the standard output.
 This behavior is selected with \ref TLN_SetLogLevel, with three possible values:

 |Value           | Effect
 |----------------|---------------------------------------------------------------